Select Women's & Children's Service

 Moore Regional Hospital

-- You may park your car in the Emergency Department visitor’s lot.
+- If entering through the Emergency Department, you may park your car in the Emergency Department visitor’s lot.
 If you are admitted to the hospital, your car will need to be moved to the main visitor’s parking lot.

 What to take to the Hospital?